Miserlou/dnd-tldr/README.md

 #### Character Sheets

 Now that you've chosen your **race**, **class**, **alignment** and **name**, find the right **character sheet** for that combination of race and class in [this directory](/character_sheets) and print it out.
 This is yours now.
 Fill in your alignment and name at the top, then read over the sheet.
-You'll see that you already have your stats calculated and a list of items in your inventory that you'll start the game with.
+You'll see that you already have your stats calculated and a list of weapons and items in your inventory that you'll start the game with.
+Hooray!

 ## Gameplay
 _TL;DR: Just roll a D20 and see what happens._